wallarm/product-documentation/docs/4.10/updating-migrating/older-versions/what-is-new.md

       * [Upgrading modules for NGINX, NGINX Plus](nginx-modules.md) with **all-in-one installer**

         To improve and simplify the upgrade process, since version 4.10, upgrading of all node versions is performed using Wallarm's all-in-one installer.
+Manual upgrade with individual Linux packages is not supported any more.

       * [Upgrading the Docker container with the modules for NGINX or Envoy](docker-container.md)
       * [Upgrading NGINX Ingress controller with integrated Wallarm modules](ingress-controller.md)